akhilpsin/profile/README.md

 # Akhil PS | Python Developer

-Welcome to the repository for my personal website hosted on Likin.
+Welcome to the repository for my personal website hosted on Github.
 This site is a showcase of my work, skills, and experiences as a Software Engineer specializing in Python development.

 ## Description